 Certification and Licensing Requirements for a Recreational Therapist

 Certification is not required to practice recreational therapy, though many employers prefer it.
 The National Council for Therapeutic Recreation Certification (NCTRC) will grant certification upon completion of relevant coursework, an approved field placement and the certification exam.
 Some states also require recreational therapists to be licensed; the qualifications are determined by the individual state medical boards.

 Becoming an art therapist requires at least a bachelor's degree in art therapy.
 This degree program includes field work as well as classes in art history, visual arts, various studio art media, psychology and counseling.
 However, many positions require applicants to have a master's degree in art therapy.
 It focuses on art therapy for groups, children, adolescents and adults as well as training in patient evaluation, ethics and human development.
 It also includes an internship and research project.

 Certification and Licensing Requirements for an Art Therapist

 The Art Therapy Credentialing Board (ATCB) offers certification to registered art therapists who hold a master's degree and fulfill 1,000 hours of patient therapy.
 Certification is granted after an additional two years of work in the field and the passing of a written exam.
 An art therapist must take an additional 100 hours of continuing education over the five years following certification to keep it current.

 Salary Information and Career Outlook

-Although the U.S. Bureau of Labor Statistics (BLS) does not have a specific listing for art therapists, it did note that recreational therapists often use art therapy in their work.
-The BLS reported that recreational therapists, including art therapists, earned an average yearly salary of $45,520 as of 2013.
-Jobs for recreational therapists, including art therapists, were predicted by the BLS to increase 13% between 2012 and 2022, mainly due to the growing elderly population requiring recreational therapy services.
+Although the U.S. Bureau of Labor Statistics (BLS) does not have a specific listing for art therapists, it does note that recreational therapists often use art therapy in their work.
+The BLS reports that recreational therapists, including art therapists, earned a mean yearly salary of $47,790 in May, 2015.
+Jobs for recreational therapists, including art therapists, are predicted by the BLS to increase 12% between 2014 and 2024, mainly due to the growing elderly population requiring recreational therapy services.